 One misconception about animated videos is that they’re only good for companies that have a fun, whimsical persona.

-But animation is great for even professional B2B businesses and companies that operate in a very decidedly non-whimsical space.
+But animation is great for professional B2B businesses and companies that operate in a decidedly non-whimsical space.
 Here’s an animated video from Cisco, a company that has a vested interest in being taken seriously:

 No matter what sort of business you run, all the different types of animated videos are on the table for you.
 2D animated videos and 3D animated videos are the most common in the B2B space.
 But, even cartoon animation can convey a more serious tone.
 And, if you can use a more whimsical tone, animated videos definitely make it easy to hit those funny notes.